 You will study a range of foundational courses in Computer Science and Engineering, and carry out practical work through a series of projects.
+Topics can include:

 - foundations in computer science, including machine learning and cybersecurity - human-computer interaction, including augmented and virtual reality - operating systems and embedded systems - software development and processes.